iric-soft/epcy/doc/rna_tools.rst

   # To run on kallisto quantification, add --kall --cpm --log
   epcy pred_rna --kal --cpm --log -d ./data/small_leucegene/5_inv16_vs_5/design.tsv -o ./data/small_leucegene/5_inv16_vs_5/trans/
-  # Take care:
+  # Note that:
   # - kallisto quantification is on transcript, not on gene
   # - On real (complet) dataset, it is recommended to add some threads (-t)

-To run on gene level, a gff3 file of the genome annotation need to be specify, to have the correspondence between transcript and gene.
-This file can be download on `ensembl`_ and added in the command, as follow:
+To analyse gene level expression, a gff3 file of the genome annotation needs to be specified, to provide the correspondence between transcript and gene ids.
+For the Leucegene toy dataset, which was quantified using Ensembl annotatiosn, this file can be downloaded from `ensembl`_ and added in the command, as follow:

 .. code:: shell